 It is also increasingly used to treat more prolonged, low-grade distress that originates in shock or loss in adult life and/or issues experienced during childhood.

 EMDR therapy is also being used for the treatment of other issues including:

-EMDR featured on BBC Radio 4’s programme iPM recently.
+EMDR featured on BBC Radio 4’s programme iPM.
 The programme told the story of a woman revisiting difficult experiences of being bullied in childhood.
-Listen to her story here: http://www.bbc.co.uk/programmes/p04jyv3y
+Listen to her story here: https://www.bbc.co.uk/programmes/p04jyv3y